CV

 Alexandru Salceanu is a Romanian-American interdisciplinary artist.
 His artistic concerns revolve around micro and macro tensions: narratives of power and vulnerability; fear and resilience; cultural identity and the homogeneity of globalism.
 These themes arise from reconciling his cultural identity as someone born in Communist Romania.
 Assimilating into other cultures after the 1989 revolution keenly influence his approach to the world, driving him to layer historical and aesthetic references.
 Juxtaposing the dissonance of political and economic theory and the intimacy of lived experience, he stitches historical facts and personal accounts together through a variety of media—photography, video, projection mapping, painting, social practice, and mixed media.
 Through his work, he seeks art’s transformative power to humanize issues, challenge perspectives and encourage a more personal encounter.

 Alexandru Salceanu received his BFA in 2004 from the University of San Diego in San Diego, California and his MFA in 2021 from Mills College in Oakland, California.
 In 2020, during his graduate studies, he was awarded a Cadogan Scholarship by the San Francisco Foundation and, in 2022, he received the Center for Cultural Innovation Quick Grant.
-He was awarded the parent artist residency at Kala Art Institute as well as The Box Shop and ArtSpan Journal Building artist residencies.
-He participated in national and international group exhibitions at the de Young Museum; CICA Museum, South Korea; Kala Art Institute; Mills College; SOMArts; The Citadel; University of San Francisco; Kaleid Gallery; City of Brea Art Gallery; University of San Diego; Art Academy of San Diego; Millepiani, Italy; and various online exhibitions.
+His work has been exhibited at the de Young Museum, Root Division, Kala Art Institute, Mills College, SOMArts, University of San Francisco, City of Brea Art Gallery, University of San Diego, Millepiani, in Italy, CICA Museum, in South Korea, The Lord Mayor's Pavilion in Cork, Ireland, Gisela in Berlin, Germany among others.